Atlantic.Net Blog

 How to Setup SSH Public and Private Key in Linux

-Now, you will need to install the Ansible package on the Ansible control node.
-By default, the Ansible package is not available in the Oracle Linux 8 default repo, so you will need to install it from the EPEL repo.
+Now, you must install the Ansible package on the Ansible control node.
+By default, the Ansible package is unavailable in the Oracle Linux 8 default repo, so you must install it from the EPEL repo.

 First, install the EPEL repo using the following command: